Triangulated categories with a single compact generator and two Brown representability theorems: A criterion for checking that a triangulated functor is an equivalence

 Next we apply Lemma~\ref{LA.1}: for every closed point $x\in X$ choose a nonzero perfect complex $p(x)$ supported at $x$, and we set

 It's an easy exercise to show that this choice of $P$ satisfies the hypotheses of Lemma~\ref{LA.1}, hence the functor $\cl$ must be an equivalence.

 The idea at the core of the argument above is due to Jack Hall, the technical problem he faced was that the representability theorems available to him were less powerful than Theorem~\ref{T73.1}.
-The reader is also referred to Serre~\cite{Serre56} for the first proof of the version of GAGA in the couple of paragraphs above, and to Hall~\cite{Hall18} for generalizations of his core idea that go in a direction different from the one of this article. \eexm
+The reader is also referred to Serre~\cite{Serre56} for the first proof of the version of GAGA in the couple of paragraphs above, and to Hall~\cite{Hall18,Hall22} for generalizations of his core idea that go in a direction different from the one of this article. \eexm

 \rmk{RA.5} The reader should note that the proof in Example~\ref{EA.3} depends on substantial structural theorems about $\Dqc(X)$, but all we need to know about the category $\cs=\dcoh(X^{\text{\rm an}})$ and the functor $\cl:\dcoh(X)\la\dcoh(X^{\text{\rm an}})$ is the minimal data that goes into showing that the hypotheses of Theorem~\ref{T73.1} and Lemma~\ref{LA.1} are satisfied.
-This is the reason that all the GAGA theorems in algebraic geometry are special cases of a single theorem as in Hall~\cite{Hall18}; in fact the $P\subset\dcoh(X)$ of the proof of Example~\ref{EA.3} works for all of them. \ermk
+This is the reason that all the GAGA theorems in algebraic geometry are special cases of general theorems as in Hall~\cite[Theorems~A and B]{Hall22}; in fact the $P\subset\dcoh(X)$ of the proof of Example~\ref{EA.3} works for all of them. \ermk